 …and what we’re doing to build more diverse teams

-We started Obvious six years ago and have since grown to a team of 20+ deeply-skilled craftspeople interested in design, technology, people and the intersection between these three.
+We started Obvious almost eight years ago and have since grown to a team of 30+ deeply-skilled craftspeople interested in design, technology, people and the intersection between these three.
 But there was a problem.
-Right from the get-go, our founding team was entirely male and between the ages of 25 and 30.
+Right from the get-go, our founding team was entirely male and between the ages of 25 and 30 then.

 We know that we live and work in a world where certain groups are underrepresented in most spheres of work.
-In the design and technology space in India, most organisations are largely homogeneous entities with people whose experiences of life are by and large the same.
-Under representation is most visible in terms of gender, sexuality, disability and caste.
-We’ve been thinking about this, and about the ways in which we can change the status quo in our workplace.
+In the design and technology space in India, most organisations are largely homogeneous entities, with people whose experiences of life are by and large the same.
+Under-representation is most visible in terms of gender, sexuality, disability, and caste.
+We’ve been thinking about this, and about the ways in which we can continue to change the status quo in our workplace.

 We’ve started work on changing our organisational DNA.
 Some of the things we have put in place are:

 Women all over the world work two jobs — one at the workplace, and another at home with household chores.
 We cannot change structural attitudes and practices that are deeply entrenched in society, of course, but we adhere to strict 40-hour working weeks.
-We do not penalise people who aren’t able to devote the entirety of their lives to writing code.
+We do not penalise people who aren’t able to devote the entirety of their lives to writing code or pushing pixels.

 We were very pleased to discover that India has one of the more progressive maternity leave laws in the world.
 Mothers can take 26 weeks of leave after the birth of their child.
 We believe that fathers (and partners) should participate in the labour around…labour, and offer 12 weeks of paid paternity leave as well.

 Clear policies on discrimination and sexual harassment (plus regular refresher workshops)